 Practically overnight, 2020 pushed brands to confront these obstacles head-on as they had to digitize their business and, in many cases, were forced to adopt solutions like third-party delivery that threaten to disintermediate restaurant brands from their guests.
 This has set the stage for the next frontier of restaurant growth, specifically, guest centricity and the ability to build an on-to-off-premise experience that is seamless and personalized—and controlled by the brand.

-The challenges outlined have given rise to a category of technology called Customer Data Platforms (CDP) that exclusively serve the purpose of ingesting data, creating a single view of the guest, and piping that data to end-platforms where it can add value.
+Customer Data Platforms (CDP) exclusively serve the purpose of ingesting data, creating a single view of the guest, and piping that data to end-platforms where it can add value.

 So how does this new tech category fit into the restaurant tech stack?
-And is a CDP the right fit for your needs?
+And is a CDP right for your restaurant?

 Start by diagnosing where your brand is at today and plot the journey to get to a state of data architecture that will serve your brand for the next decade.